How to create a small business budget

-Expected income: predictions of future income.
-This is a forecast of what your business is likely to earn.
+- expected income – a forecast of what your business is likely to earn

 It can be easy to overlook some of the costs of doing business.
-To help capture them all, consider thing like:
+To help capture them all, consider the following issues:

-Depreciation: business assets, such as computers and equipment, lose value as they get older.
-That should be counted as a cost.
+- Depreciation – business assets, such as computers and equipment, lose value as they get older, and should be counted as a cost

 If you have more revenue coming in than costs going out, you're making a profit.
 If it's the other way around, you're making a loss.
 A loss is okay in certain situations but losses aren’t sustainable over the long term.